What courses can I take to prepare for a career in perfusion?

 Is it okay to send multiple packets instead of one big application packet?

 All application materials must be submitted together in one complete packet.
-Due to the volume of applications we receive each cycle (typically between 60–75), incomplete or piecemeal submissions may not be reviewed.
+Due to the volume of applications we receive each cycle (typically between 60–75), incomplete or piecemeal submissions may not be reviewed (with the exception of transcripts sent by email through Parchment or National Student Clearinghouse).

 If I have applied before, do I need to resubmit every document again?